Chocolate Chip Hot Cross Buns (vegan)

 - Cover the tray with a tea towel and set aside in a warm spot to rise for at least 1 hour.
 The buns are ready when they've expanded in size by at least 50% or are puffy again.

-- Add all of the ingredients to a small bowl to form a thick but smooth paste.
-Add more flour or water if needed.
-Spoon the paste into a piping bag with a small round nozzle.
-Pipe crosses onto the buns.
+- Mix all the cross ingredients in a small bowl.
+The mixture should form a thick but smooth paste.
+If needed, add a little more flour or water to get the right consistency.
+Spoon the paste into a piping bag with a small round nozzle and pipe crosses on the buns.

 - The buns are best eaten the day they are baked.
-Alternatively, store them in an airtight container at room temperature for 1-2 days.
+Alternatively, store leftover hot cross buns in an airtight container at room temperature for 1-2 days and serve them warm.

 Notes

-- Instant yeast doesn't need to be 'activated' or 'bloomed' beforehand.
-However, if you use another type of yeast, combine it with the warm milk in the recipe and a pinch of sugar beforehand.
-Wait until it bubbles then use it in the recipe.
+- Instant yeast doesn’t need to be activated beforehand.
+If using a different type of yeast, combine it with a dash of warm milk (from the recipe) and a pinch of sugar beforehand.
+Wait until the yeast mixture bubbles then use it in the recipe.

 This post was originally published in April 2019 and updated in March 2021.